 You can zoom in to any section of an image for closer inspection.
-You have a four-step zoom factor available via the thumbwheel, while zooming is stepless if you use touch control.
+You have a four-level zoom factor available via the thumbwheel, while magnification is stepless if you use touch control.

-- ► Two-finger pinch/spread - The central cropped section of the picture is enlarged.
+- ► Two-finger pinch/spread - The recording will be zoomed in/zoomed out at the desired point.

-- Swiping will allow you to move the position of an enlarged cropped section - The rectangle within the frame in the bottom left corner represents the currently magnified section, as well as its position in the image.
+- Swiping will allow you to move the position of an enlarged cropped section - The rectangle within the frame in the bottom left corner represents the current magnification, as well as its position in the image.

-- Double tap - Toggles between max. zoom at the tap position and full screen view.
+- Double tap - Toggles between max. magnification at the tap position and full screen view.

-► Turn the thumbwheel
+Turn the thumbwheel